-Lack of LTE aside, the Oppo Watch packs all the niceties you could want in a modern Wear OS smartwatch.
-It is not running the absolute latest Snapdragon 4100 chipset, but, for what it’s worth, Oppo did a very good job fine-tuning performance, which is fantastic.
+Lack of LTE aside, the OPPO Watch packs all the niceties you could want in a modern Wear OS smartwatch.
+It is not running the absolute latest Snapdragon 4100 chipset, but, for what it’s worth, OPPO did an outstanding job fine-tuning performance, which is fantastic.
 I didn’t notice any stutters or frame drops at all.

 The 1GB of RAM goes a long way in maintaining that slick fluidity.
 The included storage is more than enough for all the apps and music you might want to store.

 Like most modern Wear OS watches, there’s support for GPS and NFC here.
 The latter can be used for contactless payments.
-Unfortunately due to GSuite limitations, I could not test this feature.
-Get on it Google!
+Unfortunately, due to Google Workspace limitations, I could not test this feature.
+Get on it, Google!
 Additional sensors include an accelerometer and a gyroscope, but no altimeter.

 VOOC charging tops-off the watch to just under 50% in 15 minutes.

-Fitness tracking is functional, but not as full-featured as something like the Suunto 7.
-Oppo includes its own watch-based fitness tracking app that can track five different types of exercises, including swimming, but I was unable to find a companion app for it on the phone to analyze the data.
+Fitness tracking is functional but not as full-featured as something like the Suunto 7 or any other mid-tier running watch.
+OPPO includes its own watch-based fitness tracking app that can track five different types of exercises, including swimming.
+Still, I could not find a companion app for it on the phone to analyze the data.
 There’s Google Fit, of course, and you can use a range of third-party fitness apps if you have a preference for a certain application.

 Oppo's pre-loaded apps are good enough to get you started, but are a bit short on features.

 The ability to take phone calls over the watch’s speaker definitely tickled my inner Dick Tracy.
-However, the tinny sound wasn’t particularly great and I didn’t find myself using the feature much.
-Still, the speaker is a valuable addition for when you need to quickly interact with Google Assistant.
+However, the tinny sound wasn’t particularly great, and I didn’t find myself using the feature much.
+Still, the speaker is a valuable addition for when you need to interact with Google Assistant quickly.

 Value and competition

-At least in India, this makes the Oppo Watch one of, if not the most, affordable Wear OS options around.
-It certainly helps that Oppo did a great job here.
+At least in India, this makes the OPPO Watch one of, if not the most, affordable Wear OS options around.
+It certainly helps that OPPO did a great job here.
 The level of polish is good enough that I’m willing to forgive the absence of the absolute latest chipset.
-Additionally, while a rotary dial would have been a nice addition, as well as the ability to use both the keys as shortcuts, these doesn’t take away from the core experience.
+Additionally, while a rotary dial would have been a nice addition and the ability to use both the keys as shortcuts, these don’t take away from the core experience.

 If you are not too enthused by Google’s lackluster approach towards Wear OS, there are ample fitness-focused options around.